dbosoft/YaNco/README.md

 ## Commercial support

-The creators of YaNco, [dbosoft](https://www.dbosoft.eu), offer [professional support plans](https://support.dbosoft.eu/hc/en-us/articles/360021454080-YaNco-Support-Plans)  which we strongly recommend for any organisations using YaNco on a commercial basis.
+The creators of YaNco, [dbosoft](https://www.dbosoft.eu), offer [professional support plans](https://support.dbosoft.eu/hc/en-us/articles/360021454080-YaNco-Support-Plans) which we strongly recommend for any organization using YaNco on a commercial basis.

 They includes: